Derposoft/plot_hole_detection/README.md

 ## Plot Hole Detection in Fantasy Novels

-This code accompanies the paper "Extrauniversal Claim Verification and Fantasy Novel Plot Hole Detection" (to be provided at some point in the future).
+This code accompanies the paper [Low-Shot Learning for Fictional Claim Verification](https://arxiv.org/abs/2304.02769).

 Steps to run: